paepcke/ml_experiment_manager/README.md

 created during training and inference, hyper parameters, charts, tensorboard entries, and (pytorch/skorch) model snapshots.
-These data are stored on disk in standard formats that are accessible by other tools, such as Excel and image viewers.
+These data are stored on disk in standard formats that are accessible by other tools, such as Excel, pytorch, and image viewers.
 Except for model snapshots, the facility is ML platform agnostic.
 Only pytorch and skorch model instances are currently handled for saving, though all other features remain fully functional.

+The user associates each asset with a key (string) of their choice.
+The manager accesses the asset when given a key.

 Selected Details:

-- Persistent dict API for 'non-special' data,
+- Persistent dict API for 'non-special' data, such as lists, numbers, or dicts.
 - Uniform API for special machine learning data types like tables, pyplot figures, and model snapshots.
 - Creates human-readable files under a single directory root